 Clip not be representative of the blu-ray version

-So that’s Wolf blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Wolf blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.

 Summary: Wolf (1994) Blu-ray Review